ChristensenAlex/hello-world/README.md

 # hello-world
 My first repository

-Hi, I'm a Junior studying Chemical Engineering.
-But I'm interested to improve on my programming savvy by contributing to open source projects.
+Hi, I'm a Senior studying Chemical Engineering.
+Github is a great place to keep programming projects.